Niproblema/UCourse-FPS/README.md

  1. Player shadows are invisble
  1. Barrier should only be passable for Player Actor.
 Also CollisionBox is destroying Projectiles
  1. Gun poking out of capsule
- 1. Barrier wall is ugly
+ 1. Barrier wall is ugly and does not have collisions for anything.
+Only player should be allowed through
  1. GuardBehaviour sometimes shoots just 1 time, because enemy key gets reset?
 282
+ 1. FP shoulders are visible from underneath
+ 1. Less props spawn than requested?

  1.Android Build